 I was surprised that my first shot was a flyer, but then I realized that I had used my fingertip yet again.
 Making the proper adjustment, I then rapidly drained four into a group the size of a quarter.

 I admit that math was never my best subject, but I quickly calculated that if five rounds of 9mm was fun, loading up 15 rounds of rock and roll might be three times the fun.
 Unfortunately, loading the 15-round “assault clips” was a problem.
-Without using a mallet, I couldn’t fill the mags with more than 14 rounds.
+Without using a mallet, I couldn’t fill the mags with more than 14 rounds on 9mm ammo.

 That’s not an unusual problem.
 I have several magazines that function perfectly except they can’t be filled to their advertised capacity.
 I did another quick calculation and figured that 14 rounds of whoop-ass was 2.8 times the fun of 5, so I was content.
 I stayed content until I fired the first round.
 After the shot, the slide locked open and the pistol refused to feed.
 I racked the slide and the round chambered properly.
 I fired and, once again, the slide locked open and the next round wouldn’t feed.

 I dropped the mag and struck it against my palm, reseated it and chambered a round.
 The rest of those 9 mills went down range properly.
 I figured that the mag just needed a little smack to set the cartridges, so I reloaded it with another fourteen, smacked it and went to work.
 Guess what?
 After the first shot, there was no joy in Glocksville.
 No matter what I did, neither the 13th nor the 12th rounds would chamber on its own.